100 million stimulus checks start arriving today. Here's how to track yours.

 But some bigger banks said that the timing of the payments was outside of their control.

 Although the IRS started issuing payments over the weekend, the official payment date was set on March 17, Wells Fargo and JPMorgan Chase told CBS MoneyWatch.
-Wells Fargo added that it was "not holding the funds" and that it would deposit the money into accounts on Wednesday morning.
+Wells Fargo added that it was "not holding the funds" and that it deposited the money into accounts on Wednesday morning.

 Can I track my payment?